San Marino national football team: History

 In April 2001, San Marino gained their first ever away point, drawing 1–1 with Latvia in Riga.
-The team ended the 2002 World Cup qualifying group with a new best of three goals, though one of these came in a 10–1 defeat by Belgium.
-In Euro 2004 qualifying, San Marino lost all eight matches, failing to score.
+The team ended the 2002 FIFA World Cup qualifying group with a new best of three goals, though one of these came in a 10–1 defeat by Belgium.
+In the UEFA Euro 2004 qualifying, San Marino lost all eight matches, failing to score.
 The closest result was a 1–0 home defeat by Latvia, with the winner scored in the last minute.
 Latvia went on to qualify for the final tournament.
+A 2–2 draw against Liechtenstein in a friendly in August 2003 saw the team set a new national record for most goals scored in a match; only twice since, in a 2–3 loss to Malta in another friendly nine years later, and again in their most recent victory, 3-1 over Liechtenstein in November 2024’s final match of their UEFA Nations League run, have the team scored multiple goals in a game.

 In April 2004, San Marino gained their first win after more than 70 attempts, a 1–0 victory over Liechtenstein in a friendly on 28 April 2004 courtesy of a fifth-minute goal by Andy Selva.
 The match was Martin Andermatt's debut as Liechtenstein manager.
 Results during qualification for the 2006 World Cup followed a similar vein to previous qualifying groups.
-Matches were generally one-sided defeats, with the exception of single-goal defeats at home by Lithuania and Belgium.
+Matches were generally one-sided defeats, except for single-goal defeats at home by Lithuania and Belgium.

-San Marino's opening Euro 2008 qualifying match resulted in a record 13–0 defeat at home by Germany on 6 September 2006.
-They scored only twice and conceded fifty-seven goals in losing all twelve matches, although the home matches against Ireland, Cyprus and Wales were each lost by a single goal.
+San Marino's opening UEFA Euro 2008 qualifying match resulted in a record 13–0 defeat at home by Germany on 6 September 2006.
+They scored only twice and conceded fifty-seven goals in losing all twelve matches.
+However, the home matches against Ireland, Cyprus and Wales were each lost by a single goal.

-In the qualification campaign for the 2010 World Cup, they lost all ten matches played and failed to qualify.
+In the qualification campaign for the 2010 FIFA World Cup, they lost all ten matches and failed to qualify.
 They conceded 47 goals in those fixtures, including 10 in a defeat by Poland, which became Poland's highest scoring victory of all time, and scored just once, in a 3–1 defeat by Slovakia.
-The Euro 2012 qualifiers started in a similar way, the first nine matches all being defeats with an aggregate of 49 goals conceded and none scored, their best result being a one-goal loss to Finland at home, with the worst being a heavy 11–0 loss to the Netherlands, which became the Netherlands' highest scoring victory of all time and San Marino's worst-ever away defeat.
+The UEFA Euro 2012 qualifiers started in a similar way, the first nine matches all being defeats with an aggregate of 49 goals conceded and none scored, their best result being a one-goal loss to Finland at home, with the worst being a heavy 11–0 loss to the Netherlands, which became the Netherlands' highest scoring victory of all time and San Marino's worst-ever away defeat.
 This was then followed up by two lighter defeats, a 5–0 home loss against Sweden, before completing the campaign with a 4–0 away loss to Moldova.